mit212/lab4_2025/README.md

     </details>

 3. Restart your machine.
 4. Open Powershell and enter `wsl` to open a WSL terminal window.
-If Ubuntu hasn't been installed already, Windows will install it in a new terminal window.
+If Ubuntu hasn't been installed already, Windows will install it in another terminal window.
 Wait until after this is completed and type `wsl` into PowerShell again.
 You might be asked to create a username and password.
 This can be whatever you want as long as you remember it.
 5. Enter the following sequentially:
     ```
     sudo apt update